 Our weekend trips to Las Vegas tend to be busy.
 We usually cram everything we possibly can into the less-than-48 hours we’ll be here.
 Sleep comes only out of necessity.
 So it’s a little weird that I’m starting a new post at 6:20 am, after getting a full night’s sleep and then some.
 I think we were in bed by 9 pm.
 That’s pretty lame.
-Keeping it relaxed in Las Vegas
+Continue reading Eating and relaxing in Las Vegas

 It’s just after dawn here in Las Vegas.
 I’ve been awake for an hour or so, and I’m working on my second cup of shitty in-room coffee.
 Our room at the Orleans has a view of the Strip.
 Since we’re west of the Strip, I’ve been watching the sun rise over Luxor, Mandalay Bay, and the McCarran airport.
-Fresh start in Las Vegas
+Continue reading New day in Las Vegas

 Roughly halfway between Phoenix and Las Vegas is a place — I hesitate to call it a town — called Wikieup.
 It’s a perfect spot to stop for a bathroom break and a bite to eat.
-Road trip to Las Vegas
+Continue reading Halfway from Phoenix to Las Vegas: Wikieup, Arizona

 The status of this weekend’s road trip to Las Vegas is now unambiguous.
 Kathryn’s doctor this morning ordered her to spend the weekend in Las Vegas.
 Sweet!
 I’ll submit a health insurance claim when we get home.
-Road trip to Las Vegas
+Continue reading Las Vegas road trip status update

 It’s been touch and go this week.